-6 Related Work
+Related Work

-In traditional goal-oriented dialogues, the dialogue state tracking is done with explicitly defined dialogue states [13, 18, 25].
+In traditional goal-oriented dialogues, the dialogue state tracking is done with explicitly defined dialogue states (Mrkšić et al. 2017; Williams, Raux, and Henderson 2016; Kim et al. 2016).
 However, this requires additional work, such as defining and annotating the dialogue states.
-Recently, end-to-end goal-oriented dialogue methods without explicit dialogue state have been proposed [4], and studies on implicit latent representations have been proposed [23, 24].
-In the negotiation dialogue, latent variable models have been proposed and shown to improve performance [27, 29].
+Recently, end-to-end goal-oriented dialogue methods without explicit dialogue state have been proposed (Bordes, Boureau, and Weston 2017), and studies on implicit latent representations have been proposed (Wen et al. 2017a;

+2017b).
+In the negotiation dialogue, latent variable models have been proposed and shown to improve performance (Zhao, Xie, and Eskénazi 2019; Yarats and Lewis 2018).
 In this paper, we employ both explicit and implicit approaches: the text generation model is based on RNN, which is inherently implicit, and the opponent's goal is represented as a categorical random variable, which is inherently explicit.

-Reinforcement learning has shown remarkable success in many natural language domains such as text generation [17, 28], question answering [6] and goal-oriented dialogue [16, 29].
+Reinforcement learning has shown remarkable success in many natural language domains such as text generation (Li et al. 2016; Yu et al. 2017), question answering (Buck et al. 2018) and goal-oriented dialogue (Zhao, Xie, and Eskénazi 2019; Lewis et al. 2017).
 Most approaches use REINFORCE-like gradient update to maximize the rewards, but they have limitations such as high variance, unstable training and diverging from human language.
-Recently, Silver et al. [21] achieved human-level performance in Go domain by using MCTS as a policy improvement operator.
+Recently, Silver et al. (2017) achieved human-level performance in Go domain by using MCTS as a policy improvement operator.
 Inspired by this work, we presented a powerful and stable dialogue policy improvement algorithm (BADP-RL) by using the BADP algorithm as a policy improvement operator.

-7 Conclusion
+Conclusion